ClementBobin/obsidian/administra/Evaluating Project + Analyzing Variances.md

 Project management tools can streamline the process of evaluating tracking indicators and analyzing variances:

+> [!example] Using real-time dashboards allows project managers to spot variances as soon as they occur.

 - **Project Management Software**: Tools like Jira, Trello, and Microsoft Project help track progress, manage resources, and analyze variances in real-time.

 - **Dashboard Tools**: Data visualization tools like Tableau or Power BI can provide clear visual insights into KPIs, budget metrics, and schedule adherence.